plabayo/rama/README.md

 Examples of the kind of web services you might build with rama in function of your proxy service:

-a k8s health service (see code example at [/examples/http_k8s_health.rs](https://github.com/plabayo/rama/tree/main/examples/http_k8s_health.rs));
+- a k8s health service ([/examples/http_k8s_health.rs](https://github.com/plabayo/rama/tree/main/examples/http_k8s_health.rs));
-a metric exposure service;
+- a metric exposure service;
-a minimal api service (e.g. to expose device profiles or certificates);
+- a minimal api service (e.g. to expose device profiles or certificates);
-a graphical interface / control panel;
+- a graphical interface / control panel;

 > 📖 Learn more about developing web services in the Rama book: <https://ramaproxy.org/book/web_servers.html>.